ChrisCRCB/talking_noticeboard/README.md

 To remove notices from the noticeboard, just delete the folder containing the text and audio files.

+Every time the notices change, a `notices.json` file must be generated.
+To help with this, the Commit Notices program has been created.
+You can find full source code in the `commit_notices` directory.

 ## Problems

 If you have any problems with this software, either [create an issue](https://github.com/ChrisCRCB/talking_noticeboard/issues/new), or send me an [email](chris@crcb.org.uk).